angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 Shuffle effects can be one annoyance to face when building a pile that would otherwise have perfect ordering to it.
-There are some examples that you could consider needing to play around like :card[Field of Ruin] or :card[Assassin's Trophy] however the primary concern is in fact a card that is very prevalent in
+There are some examples that you could imagine needing to play around like :card[Field of Ruin] or :card[Assassin's Trophy] however the primary concern is in fact a card that is very prevalent in
 Legacy: :card[Surgical Extraction].